wodny/aqi/Readme.md

 [conversion][8] between ug/m3 and ppm method.

-Further investigation is required to clarify how [aqicn.org][3] estimates values for locations which don't correspond to WIOŚ stations (non-existent or disabled) and how it estimates levels of chemicals not monitored at a particular station.
+Further investigation is required to clarify how [aqicn.org][3] estimates levels of chemicals not monitored at a particular station.
 Specifically, if it is an average of other data from WIOŚ.

 ## WIOŚ stations